InsertKoinIO/koin/docs/reference/koin-android/viewmodel.md

 ## Navigation Graph ViewModel

 You can scope a ViewModel instance to your Navigation graph.
 Just retrieve with `by koinNavGraphViewModel()`.
-You just need your graph Id.
+You just need your graph id.

 ```kotlin
 class NavFragment : Fragment() {